-a.
+- a.
 The example accounting policies illustrated reflect the circumstances of the Group on which these financial statements are based, by describing only the specific policies that are relevant to an understanding of the Group's consolidated financial statements.
 For example, the accounting policy for preference shares (see Note 45(Q)(ii)) is not intended to be a complete description of the classification of such shares in general.
-These example accounting policies should not be relied on for a complete understanding of NZ IFRS and should not be used as a substitute for referring to the standards and interpretations themselves.
-To help you identify the underlying requirements in NZ IFRS, references to the recognition and measurement requirements in IFRS Standards that are relevant for a particular accounting policy have been included and indicated by square brackets - e.g.
+These example accounting policies should not be relied on for a complete understanding of IFRS Accounting Standards and should not be used as a substitute for referring to the accounting standards and interpretations themselves.
+To help you identify the underlying requirements in IFRS Accounting Standards, references to the recognition and measurement requirements in IFRS Accounting Standards that are relevant for a particular accounting policy have been included and indicated by square brackets e.g. [NZ IFRS 3.19]. - b.
+For further information about material accounting policies, see our web article and read our talkbook.